Anya Taylor-Joy: Personal life and public image

-In 2025, she starred opposite Miles Teller in Scott Derrickson's romantic action film The Gorge, which released on Apple TV+.
-She will next star with Chris Evans in the action comedy film Sacrifice.

-On August 18, 2025, it was reported that Taylor-Joy will portray a young Joni Mitchell in a Cameron Crowe-directed biopic; Meryl Streep is to play an older Mitchell.

-Personal life

-Taylor-Joy began a relationship with the American musician Malcolm McRae, frontman of the rock band More, in 2021.
-They married in a private ceremony on 1 April 2022 in New Orleans.
+Taylor-Joy and the musician Malcolm McRae began dating in 2021 and were married in a private ceremony on 1 April 2022 in New Orleans.
 They held a second ceremony in September 2023 at the Palazzo Pisani Moretta in Venice, Italy.

-Public image

 The Hollywood Reporter named Taylor-Joy on their list of 2016 Hollywood's Rising Stars 35 and Under, and she was included in a similar list compiled by W magazine in 2017.
 In 2019, she appeared on the annual Forbes 30 Under 30 list, a compilation of "the brightest young entrepreneurs, innovators and game changers in the world".
-In 2020, she was named "Breakthrough Entertainer" of the Year by the Associated Press and "Breakout Star of 2020" by the New York Post.
+In 2020, she was named "Breakthrough Entertainer" of the Year by the Associated Press.
 In 2021, Time included Taylor-Joy on its 100 Next list of "emerging leaders who are shaping the future", with a tribute written by former World Chess Champion Garry Kasparov.
 She has been an ambassador for brands including Viktor & Rolf, Tiffany & Co.
 Dior's fashion and makeup, and Jaeger-LeCoultre.